 6) Place lid on top, feeding hose through centre of reservoir lid

 Place the lid on top so that the cut out is over the pump.
 Feed the hose up through the central hole in the plastic lid.
 The smaller holes are present for drainage.
 Place the cut out part over the top of the pump and slot onto the lid.
 This is the hatch for the pump if you need to remove it in the future.
 This saves you having to move the water feature !

 7) Place feature centrally over reservoir, with cored out hole parallel to central hole in reservoir lid

 This will depend on the exact feature.
 If it’s a heavy piece then you will need assistance to carry this out.
 If it’s the pyramid design then it’s slightly easier as you can place the slate on top and feed hose through easily.

 You’re nearly there.
 Simply run a hose pipe into the reservoir, turn on the tap and fill up just below the top edge of the reservoir, so it doesn’t overflow.

 10) Switch on pump

 We recommend you consult with a certified electrician to power your pump.
 Normally this will be to an external weatherproof socket with an RCD built in.
 Switch on the pump and you should have water flowing out the top.
 The flow should be straight forward with a monolith style water feature.
 If it’s a pyramid style water feature you may need to move and adjust the slate to get the fall and flow of water even.
 Click here for our Guide to Building a Slate Stack Pyramid water feature.

-We stock two types of accessory packs for use with our water features.
-Both large and small reservoir packs include a reservoir, pump, hose and clip.
+We stock various types of accessory packs for use with our water features.
+Our small, large, square and XL reservoir packs include a reservoir, pump, hose and clip.
 These packs are ONLY available to buy with these Welsh Slate Water Features products:

 Water Feature Install FAQ